ademiltonnunes/GenerativeAI-Projects/README.md

 # Generative AI-Driven Intelligent Apps Development

 Welcome to my repository!
-This collection of projects is based on the Deep Learning Specialization offered by [deeplearning.ai](https://www.deeplearning.ai/short-courses/) and building real AI apps by [OpenAI Tutorials](https://platform.openai.com/docs/tutorials).
-Each project corresponds to a specific course in the specialization or OpenAI tutorial.
+This collection of projects is based on my studies in the exciting field of AI.
+Some of those projects are based on [deeplearning.ai](https://www.deeplearning.ai/short-courses/) and building real AI apps by [OpenAI Tutorials](https://platform.openai.com/docs/tutorials).

 ## Projects